open/close all folders

 - Morning Glory's poster◊ puts Harrison Ford's name over Rachel McAdams' face and vice versa.
 It gets Diane Keaton right, though.

-- Wild Hogs: The poster◊ swaps Tim Allen and Martin Lawrence (while correctly labeling John Travolta and William Macy).
+- Wild Hogs: The poster◊ swaps Tim Allen and Martin Lawrence (while correctly labeling John Travolta and William H. Macy).

 - Bad Boys II: Will Smith and Martin Lawrence◊ get swapped.